 Photo credit: @chase.thebengal

 The Bengal is an athletic, agile and graceful breed with a tendency to be highly active, mischievous and full of energy.
 Bengal cats are confident, very talkative, friendly, and known for being always alert.
-They like to be up high, surveying their kingdom and jumping from ledge to ledge (so a tall cat tree is a must!)
+They like to be up high, surveying their kingdom and jumping from ledge to ledge (so a tall cat condo is a must!)

 Their high level of intelligence means they require lots of mental stimulation.
-They thrive on games and puzzles - and boredom is often the cause of their notorious mischief!
+They thrive on games and cat food puzzles - and boredom is often the cause of their notorious mischief!
 These guys will need to keep their buzzing minds busy with a whole lot of interactive toys.

 Bengals are often fond of playing in water.
 They are known for jumping into the bathtub or forcing their way into the shower to enjoy a splash with their hooman.
 Beware if you have an aquarium or koi pond at home, as these guys love a sneaky splash-filled fish hunt!

 Ideal for playful intelligent cats like the Bengal, the Catit Senses Super Circuit is interactive and will keep any indoor cat entertained for hours.

 This interactive Laser toy provides a moving laser to chase, which helps tap into the Bengal's keen inner hunting instincts.